kdufera/app-auth-service/README.md

 ### Info ###

-This a basic Node JS Auth service used to authenticate users and different services.
+This is a basic Node JS Auth service used to authenticate users and different services.
 This services incorporates bicrypt and hashing to encrypt, authenticate and issue a self signed JWT token to different systems for authentication and authorization purposes.

 ### Config ###